g-r-a-n-t/phrase/README.md

 _In this case, it's an [album](https://windows96.bandcamp.com/album/enchanted-instrumentals-and-whispers)._

 The phrase is discrete in the sense that everything you need to interact with it is stored behind a registry key.
 This design is advantageous in an internet where many applications share the same state and data context.

 This content is also payable.
 All this means is that there is a beneficiary address stored in the registry along with the content.
 By default, the creator is the beneficiary.

-You can send money directly to the beneficiary, if you would like, but that's pretty boring.
+If you would like, you can send money directly to the beneficiary, but that's pretty boring.
 Instead, you can pin a _value-backed sentiment_ to the phrase.
 A value-backed sentiment is something that represents how you feel about something else.
 To pin a sentiment, you must transfer a fixed amount of tokens to the phrase's beneficiary.
 Think of it as cryptographic sticker for your Ethereum address.

 This value transfer is meant to accomplish two things: